joergen7/cuneiform-doc/tutorial-basics.rst

 ================

 Learning Objective
-  This tutorial introduces you to fundamental Cuneiform language concepts.
-  You will use the Cuneiform interactive shell, to define tasks, assign variables and query your workflow.
-These concepts are illustrated with simple examples showing string manipulation and arithmetic operations.
-  Furthermore, you  will familiarize yourself with Cuneiform's Call-By-Name evaluation strategy.
+  This tutorial introduces you to the basic Cuneiform language concepts.
+You use the Cuneiform interactive shell, to define foreign functions, bind variables and perform computations.
+We illustrate these concepts with simple examples showing string manipulation and arithmetic operations.
+Furthermore, you familiarize yourself with Cuneiform's Call-by-Name evaluation strategy.

 Difficulty
   Basic